DeepOutSource/finiteautomata/INSTALL.md

     $ mkdir build
     $ cd build

-2. In the build di
+2. In the build directory run

+    $ cmake ../